 —Eido Michael Luetchford, Dogen Sangha Bristol

 First Dogen Book contains translations of four chapters of Shobogenzo, accompanied by lots and lots of fascinating notes.
-Not so much notes as complete essays, with notes engrossing and revealing essay/notes, exploring in depth key problematic aspects of the original text and others attempts to render them into English.
+Not so much notes as complete essays, exploring in depth key problematic aspects of the original text and others’ attempts to render them into English.
 Very good stuff.
 Not necessarily correct, but certainly very good.
 Very original translations clarified by very original notes.

 —A. Woods, Brooklyn